-And also have the measurement and certification from external agencies, ISO 9001: 2015, ISO/IEC 27001: 2013 and ISO/IEC.
+And also have the measurement and certification from external agencies, ISO 9001: 2015, ISO/IEC 27001: 2022 and ISO/IEC.
 20000-1: 2018, which is a testament to the international standard of management and service quality.

 In addition to the Company's business of providing the telecommunications network services for fiber optic networks, installation services and Data Center service; in 2021, the Company had revised the New S-Curve strategic plan to operate a fully integrated information technology products and services business for the public and private sectors, which is not duplicated with the Company's main business.
 By expanding big data and security solutions such as Done & Anti-Drone, Social Data & Social Analytic, Security Analytics, or Tele of Everything, the Company aims to meet the needs of all customer sectors and drive strong and sustainable growth in the future, especially in the current situation where demand for the telecommunications network is increasing.
 It can generate new revenue for the Company in the future with the confidence to grow by leaps and bounds.
-In the Year 2021, the Company had won 3 projects of Drone & Anti-Drone worth more than 846.07 million baht (VAT included) and 1 security analytics related project worth 322.32 million baht (VAT included).
+In the Year 2021, the Company had won 3 projects of Drone & Anti-Drone worth more than 846.07 million baht (VAT included) and 1 security analytics related project worth 322.35 million baht (VAT included).
+In 2023, the Company acquired Global Lithotripsy Services (GLS), which operates a business to distribute and provide medical device services, in order to expand investment to connected businesses and create opportunities for expanding the health technology business in Thailand and enhance medical and health technologies for greater effectiveness while pushing the Company's business toward strong and sustainable growth in the future.